open-telemetry/opentelemetry-demo/workshop/04-grafana.md

 !!! info

-    :question: How many services are
+    :question: How many services are there in the service graph?

     :question: Using the `Service Graph`, what services are the the `checkoutservice` connected to and what are the relationships to them?